kvarak/dnd/docs/_Classes/ranger.md

 You have dedicated yourself to hunting down creatures of the night and wielders of grim magic.
 A Monster Slayer seeks out vampires, dragons, evil fey, fiends, and other magical threats.
 Trained in supernatural techniques to overcome such monsters, slayers are experts at unearthing and defeating mighty, mystical foes.

 ### Monster Slayer Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Monster Slayer Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Monster Slayer Spells table.
 The spell counts as a ranger spell for you, and it doesn’t count against the number of ranger spells you know.

 #### Monster Slayer Spells
 | Ranger Level | Spells |